 What is LLLT or Photobiomodulation?

 The desired effect will be obtained, as long as one stays within specific wavelengths of the light.
-If low-level light therapy is applied at an inferior dose and range, it will not be effective (we will get to what they are shortly).
+If low-level light therapy (LLLT) is applied at an inferior dose and range, it will not be effective (we will get to what they are shortly).
 As you will see below, this type of therapy can support healing as a process in numerous acute and chronic conditions.

 History tells us that it was the Hungarian physician and surgeon, Endre Mester, who discovered the biological effects of the low power laser.
 As time passed, and research evolved, the equipment used for the application of the low level laser therapy became more advanced.
 Today, infrared light can be used on a wide range of injuries and lesions, helping with pain management and wound healing, reducing inflammation as well.